 - 4.3.1.
-The 2018/19 rules, for the first time, include a new category of "Special Category Employers".
-This category is for employers for whom the Experian model may not provide the most appropriately risk-reflective rating because it is in the employer's nature that their risk is not most appropriately assessed by financial information (and some may not produce financial information at all). - 4.3.2.
-Employers who meet this category will be assigned the levy rate that corresponds to Band 1.
-This will be a "one-off" certification, and the Board's expectation is that this will be subject to the Employer notifying the Board of any subsequent material change to their status that may affect their Special Category categorisation. - 4.3.3.
-Levy Rule E3.1(11) sets out the tests that need to be satisfied to come within this category.
-Employers who believe they could come within this rule can apply using a self-certification form in which an officer of the company sets out the grounds for satisfying the objective parts of the test (E.1(11)(a)(i), the evidence (including legal opinion if necessary) why the advantage derived from the levy does not amount to state aid and the officer's view why the Board should find that the subjective parts of the test (in E.1(11)(b) and (c) are satisfied.
-The self-certification form can be obtained on the PPF website.
-Completed self-certification forms together with any supporting evidence must be received by the Board via email by the Measurement Time but early application is strongly encouraged so that the Board has time to make further enquiries if necessary.
-The email address to which the Certificate and any supporting documentation should be sent to is information@ppf.qsi.gov.uk
+The 2018/19 rules, for the first time, included a new category of "Special Category Employers".
+This category is for employers for whom the Experian model may not provide the most appropriately risk-reflective rating because the employer's nature and constitution means that their risk is not most appropriately assessed by financial information (and some may not produce financial information at all). - 4.3.2.
+Employers who meet the requirements for this category will be assigned the levy rate that corresponds to Band 1.
+This will, in most cases, be a "one-off" certification, and the Board's expectation is that this will be subject to the Employer notifying the Board of any subsequent material change to their status that may affect their Special Category categorisation. - 4.3.3.
+Levy Rule E3.1(11) sets out the tests that need to be satisfied to come within this category. - 4.3.4.
+Employers who have been granted Special Category status are expected to inform the Board immediately if there have been any material changes that would affect the Special Category employer status.
+Such Employers will have been informed of this in the letter which granted the Special Category status. - 4.3.5.
+As well as the ongoing request in relation to material changes (mentioned above), there are specific rules in the 2019/20 Determination (Rule E3.1(11)) setting out what the process is for ensuring the Special Category status is monitored.